speediedan/finetuning-scheduler/docs/source/index.rst

 =========================================

-The :class:`~finetuning_scheduler.fts.FinetuningScheduler` callback accelerates and enhances foundational model experimentation with flexible fine-tuning schedules.
+The :class:`~finetuning_scheduler.fts.FinetuningScheduler` callback accelerates and enhances foundation model experimentation with flexible fine-tuning schedules.
 Training with the :class:`~finetuning_scheduler.fts.FinetuningScheduler` callback is simple and confers a host of benefits:

 * it dramatically increases fine-tuning flexibility